DonaldKellett/Osiv/README.md

 1. (Optional) Edit `/etc/osiv/timeout` to modify the login timeout for users
 1. Start the Osiv web service as root: `$ sudo systemctl start osiv`
 1. Enjoy :-)

+### Using the provided deb

+If using the provided binary deb `osiv_0.1.2_all.deb` (only tested on Ubuntu 20.04 server), follow all the instructions in "Using the provided RPM" section above, except replace the dnf installation command with the APT equivalent: `$ sudo apt install /path/to/your/osiv_0.1.2_all.deb`

 ## Known Issues